Prakharkhare123/QQ_CDAC_Prakhar_Khare-/README.md

 import React from 'react';
-import './App.css'; // Assuming you have CSS files in your project import 'bootstrap/dist/css/bootstrap.min.css'; // Import Bootstrap CSS import ContactSection from './ContactSection'; // Import the ContactSection component
+import './App.css'; // Assuming you have CSS files in your project import 'bootstrap/dist/css/bootstrap.min.css'; import ContactSection from './ContactSection';

 function App() {
   return (